 According to Section 718.301(1)(e), FS, developers retain the right to vote for their units in the same manner as any other unit owner except that they may not use their votes to either:

 i.
 Reacquire control of the association; or

 ii.
 Select the majority of the Board of Directors.

-The next edition of e-Lawyer will address the practical aspects of the transition process for both condominiums and HOAs.
+The next edition of e-Lawyer will address the transition process for homeowners’ associations.

 The firm of Taylor & Carls, P.A., with offices located in Maitland, Melbourne, Tampa and Palm Coast, Florida, was founded in 1981 and has practiced in the area of community association law since that date.
 This edition was prepared by Robert L. Taylor, Esq. of Taylor & Carls, P.A.
 The information contained in The Association e-Lawyer should not be acted upon without professional legal advice.
 The opinions expressed herein are as of the date hereof, and this law firm undertakes no obligation to advise the Association of subsequent changes in the law.

 ©2007 Taylor & Carls, P.A.
 All Rights Reserved.

 The firm can be reached Toll Free at 1-800-395-6235 or locally at 407-660-1040.

 To unsubscribe to this service, please reply to this address

 stating your desire to be removed from our distribution list.